Canadas First Indigenous-Owned Airline Just Got Its First Plane

 Who Is Rise Air

 Rise Air operates as a regional carrier focused on connecting Indigenous communities and underserved markets across Saskatchewan and neighboring provinces.
-The airline is majority-owned by Indigenous investors and emphasizes service to First Nations communities that lack other transportation options.
+Probably should have led with this, honestly, but the airline is majority-owned by Indigenous investors and emphasizes service to First Nations communities that lack other transportation options.

 For many remote communities, aviation is the only reliable year-round transportation link.
 Roads may be seasonal or nonexistent.
 Rise Air provides essential connectivity for: